TL;DR

 Calorie Dense

-Because it is often marketed as a “healthy fat,” people may underestimate how much they are using.
+Because it is often marketed as a "healthy fat", people may underestimate how much they are using.
 Adding multiple tablespoons to meals can significantly increase daily calorie intake.

 Smoke Point

-Extra-virgin olive oil typically has a smoke point around 375–405°F (190–207°C), which is sufficient for most home cooking methods such as sautéing and roasting.
-However, prolonged exposure to very high heat may reduce some of its beneficial compounds and produce off flavors.
+Very high temperatures can degrade olive oil's flavor and antioxidant compounds.
+Extra-virgin olive oil typically has a smoke point around 350 – 410 F (177 – 210 C).
+Prolonged exposure to very high heat may reduce some of its beneficial compounds and produce off flavors, as well as produces trace amounts of trans fats.

 Oxidation